kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 ### **Value Manager Map**

+The value manager map allows you to add data by directly clicking on the region of the map that you would like to add data to.

-The second way to add data to an indicator is through the Value Manager Map option.
+👨‍🏫 The second way to add data to an indicator is through the Value Manager Map option.
 Go to **Indicator Management** and scroll to the indicator that you would like to add data to.
 On the right-hand side of the indicator's name, there will be a small Settings symbol.
 Click on **Settings** for the desired indicator and then click" on **Value Manager Map**.
 This will take you back to the map canvas.
 Now you will be able to click on any geographic location within the instance and a popup window will appear which will allow you to fill in value data for that location.

 ![Value Manager Map](../assets/screencasts/value-manager-map.gif "Value Manager Map")

 ### **Ingestors**

 The function of an ingestor is to manually upload data which is then automatically ingested or pushed from a remote side.

-To start, click on **Create Harvester** as you will also do for the harvester options.
+👨‍🏫 To start, click on **Create Harvester** as you will also do for the harvester options.
 Change the type of harvester to **Harvested using exposed API by external client**.
 Add necessary notes and submit.

 You will now be presented with an 'API URL' and a 'Token' that has been received from an external source.
 You now need to "push" the data from outside to the RIR dashboard.
 "Open" the API platform that you use to build and use API's.
 We used Postman.
 "Copy" over the URL and token to push the data to the RIR dashboard.